bjamturley/MedSchoolAtlas/Anatomy/Nervous System Primer.md

 ![[Pasted image 20230811144315.png]]
 ## Sympathetic
+Is responsible for big, stressful responses.
+Activation will **increase blood pressure** via innervation of blood vessels.

 Sensory signals can only be innervated in lateral horn of T1-L2.
 However, to get innervation elsewhere in the body, signals travel from the ventral (motor) root of the spinal nerve.
 This central spinal nerve connection is called the **white ramus communicans**.

 **Paravertebral ganglia (sympathetic trunk)**: Sympathetic ganglion running vertically along the spinal cord, connecting at each segment